cstrahan/capnp-ruby/README.md

 ```
 # Interfaces
 one of the critical parts of making the rpc support is the hability to load and pass to Capabilities InterfacesSchemas.
-At this state the binding can load InterfacesSchemas and consult Methods.
+At this state the binding can load InterfacesSchemas and use and consult their Methods.
 ``` ruby
 require 'capn_proto'